Tarsiciosh/CS50W/README.md

 # CS50W
 all folders in one place

+change in VS